wcfrobert/wcfrobert.github.io/_posts/2022-05-15-animal-farm.md

 tags: books
 ---

-After quitting all forms of social media recently, I've finally found the time to read more books.
-One that has always been on my reading list is George Orwell's classic novella "Animal Farms".
-It is an allegorical tale about the terror of authoritarianism; one that is much read and dissected by high-schoolers throughout the world.
+George Orwell's classic novella "Animal Farms" is an allegorical tale about the terror of authoritarianism; one that is much read and dissected by high-schoolers throughout the world.

 The book itself is short, only about 150 pages.
 I spent a delightful afternoon at a local Starbucks reading the whole thing.
 It started off quite amusing with its eclectic cast of animal characters, satirical and humorous proses, and themes that is obviously allegorical to the Bolshevik Revolution and the subsequent rise of Stalin.
 But as the story progressed, the plots became darker.
 I felt attached to the characters (particularly Boxer the horse), and I was deeply saddened by their eventual demise.